About the artist

 About the artwork

-I am interested in the human role in shaping an ecological balance and create art pieces centered on the beautiful fragility and resilience of the natural world.
-I want viewers to interact and emotionally connect with my work and for that experience to demonstrate the joy of contemplative engagement with nature as well as provide a taste of the sorrow a disconnect with nature can bring.
+I create artwork centered on the beauty, fragility, and resilience of the natural world.
+I want viewers to emotionally connect with my work and for that experience to demonstrate the joy of contemplative engagement with nature as well as provide a taste of the sorrow a disconnect can bring.

 The scientific fields of botany, chemistry, ecology, environmental sciences and ethics, horticulture, materials science, and zoology are all particularly relevant to my work.
 Environmental conservation, species loss, climate change, invasive species, unusual animal and plant adaptations and behaviors, and other related concepts regularly inspire my pieces.
 The conceptual and aesthetic power of media is an important facet of my artwork.
 I connect finished artwork to its origin through local and sometimes non-traditional media that have deep connections to place.